Kizaki

 3. run kizaki migrate plan

-4. review plan.inspire
+4. review plan.migration

 5. run kizaki migrate apply